Surface Similarity Parameter: A New Machine Learning Loss Metric for Oscillatory Spatio-Temporal Data

-\section{INTRODUCTION}
+\section{Introduction}

 Given the fact that almost any natural process is dynamic and non-stationary, sequential data is ubiquitous across many scientific disciplines, such as weather forecasting, finance, natural language processing, acoustics and many more.
-Besides classical analytical and numerical techniques, machine learning approaches have been adopted lately for various regression or classification tasks on sequential data given a continuous quantity $y\left(t\right)$ sampled at discrete instants $\mathbf{y}\left(t\right)= \left[y(t_1), \dots y(t_N) \right]$.
-Most data-driven approaches are rooted in an optimization framework for model $f$ parameters $\mathbf{\theta}$, finally targeting at minimizing an error functional $J\left(\mathbf{y}, \hat{\mathbf{y}}(\theta) \right)$ that describes the discrepancy between the model prediction $\hat{\mathbf{y}}$ and the ground truth $\mathbf{y}$.
-Some techniques utilize sequence featurization \citep{Fulcher.2014}, i.e. turning sequential data into vectors of descriptive scalar values, while direct approaches perform the error computation on the raw sequences themselves.
-There is a plethora of metrics for measuring the similarity of two (multivariate) sequences, such as generic time domain distance metrics, or customized metrics (e.g. error in frequency domain) tailored towards specific aspects of the given data.
-The choice of a specific error metric as loss function for the training of machine learning methods is of crucial importance: the loss function shapes the gradient, and thus the convergence behavior of the optimization.
+Besides classical analytical and numerical techniques \citep{Anderson.1995, Wriggers.2008}, machine learning approaches have been adopted lately for various regression or classification tasks on sequential data given a continuous quantity $y\left(t\right)$ sampled at discrete instants $\mathbf{y}\left(t\right)= \left[y(t_1), \dots y(t_N) \right]$ \citep{Bagnall_2016, zheng2016, shi2018, Herzog2018-du, vlachas2018, Fawaz2019, leegard2021, Stender_2021}.
+Most data-driven approaches are rooted in a supervised optimization framework for a model's $f$ parameters $\mathbf{\theta}$, essentially targeting at minimizing an error functional $J\left(\mathbf{y}, \hat{\mathbf{y}}(\theta) \right)$ that describes the discrepancy between the model prediction $\hat{\mathbf{y}}$ and the ground truth $\mathbf{y}$ \citep{LeCun_2015, singh2016}.
+Some techniques utilize sequence featurization \citep{Fulcher.2014}, i.e. turning sequential data into vectors of descriptive scalar values, while direct approaches perform the error computation on the raw sequences themselves \citep{Hochreiter_1997, Fawaz2019}.
+There is a plethora of metrics for measuring the similarity of two (multivariate) sequences, such as generic time domain distance metrics or custom metrics tailored towards specific aspects of the given data \citep{Mueller2007, Fulcher_2013, Jiang_2019}.
+The choice of a specific error metric as loss function for the training of machine learning methods is of crucial importance: the loss function shapes the gradient \citep{LeCun_2015}, thus the convergence behavior of the optimization, and potentially biased predictions.